shruthimr/Android_fastTrack/Flicks/readme.md

 * [x] User can **scroll through current movies** from the Movie Database API
 <<<<<<< Updated upstream
-* [x ] For each movie displayed, user can see the following details:
+* [x] For each movie displayed, user can see the following details:
   * [x] Title, Poster Image, Overview (Portrait mode)
   * [x] Title, Backdrop Image, Overview (Landscape mode)
 * [x] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.